 - Sales Training Slide Decks

-Eight of the most common styles include authoritarian, coach-style, democratic, laissez-faire, transactional, transformational, strategic, and bureaucratic.
-Below you can find a summary of each type:
+Eight of the most common leadership styles include authoritarian, coach-style, democratic, laissez-faire, transactional, transformational, strategic, and bureaucratic.
+Find a summary of each below:

 Authoritarian Sales Leaders